Juniorlpes/architecture-proposal/README.md

 I use the repository implementation to handle possible datasource errors.

 Finally, the <strong>presenter</strong> layer takes care of the view, widgets and presenter logic.
 It only knows the module's use cases.

+## You can see a real project example in my [Todo List App](https://github.com/Juniorlpes/todo-list-app).